connorn-dev/connorn-dev.github.io/projects/FoodNow.md

 ## Takeaways

 This semester's project provided me with practical experience to bring into my first job and my upcoming internship.
 Prior to this class and project, I had only collaborated with one or two other developers at a time.
 This project pushed me out of my comfort zone, enabling me to build something with a team from start to finish.
 Along the way, I gained exposure to new technologies and frameworks, such as Meteor and React JS, which I had not encountered previously.
 Additionally, the experience with testing applications and receiving user feedback will undoubtedly be valuable in the future.
 In conclusion, I extend my gratitude to Professor Moore and our TA for facilitating an excellent class in the fall of 2023.

-### Check out our Github Organization Page [Here](https://github.com/food-now)
+Check out our Github Organization Page [here](https://github.com/food-now) to learn more.